CoinCulture/evm-tools/analysis/guide.md

 ```

 This contract allows users to call the `add` function, passing two arguments `a` and `b` whose sum is stored in the variable `x`.
-Note that variables defined at the top of a contract are persisted in the contract storage tree.
+Note that variables defined at the top of a contract are persisted in the contract storage tree (using `SSTORE`).

-Back in the container session, `cd /home/eris/.eris` and `ls`, you should see some folders and your solidity contract.
+Back in the container terminal session, `cd /home/eris/.eris` and `ls`, you should see some folders and your solidity contract.

 Compile the contract: